 He considers his undergrad studies at N.I.T, Jaipur to be a transforming experience.
 College was where he met and became friends with people from all over India (and some from abroad too).
 He learned managing his finances and cooking, both of which have been very helpful to him in later years.
 He got a job at Infosys, one of India’s most reputed software firms while at college.
 He transitioned into the next phase of his life worked at this corporate in various roles and spent some of this time abroad too.
 He helped start and managed the local Book club at his organization for a considerable period of time – it currently has over a thousand members.
 At this job, he also learned that he has good organizational skills when he helped organize many high visibility events.
-According to his collegues there, his strongest asset was that he could grasp concepts in a very short time.
+According to his colleagues there, his strongest asset was that he could grasp concepts in a very short time.
 His conflict resolution skills were very useful during his stint abroad.

-He enjoys traveling, usually travels budget and prefers traveling the unusual way.
+He enjoys traveling, usually travels budget and prefers traveling the unusual way (adventure!).
 He likes travel projects/challenges and did a hitchiking/backpacking trip to the north eastern states of India, in 2010.
 When he was the U.S he tried adventure sports like hang gliding and sky diving and loved them.
 He has been a voracious reader since he was a kid and likes classic science fiction the best.
 His plan for an east coast ride in an autorickshaw had to be cancelled at the last minute in 2011.